rjhilgefort/functional-javascript-presentation/slides.md

-# Mutability Is No bueno!
+# Mutability Es No Bueno!
 ## Complicates debugging and reasoning about code